Reasons to Form a Stock Corporations

 How Corporations Get Started

 As one of the first acts of a new corporation, decisions must be made about the amount and kinds of stock that will be offered for sale.
-The more stock, the more spread out will be the ownership.
+The more stock, the more spread out owners there will be for the corporation.
 The corporation also must decide whether the stock will be offered for sale publicly or privately.

 After the decision has been made, the Articles of Incorporation include the initial number and price of shares to be issued.
 The corporation then begins the process of offering the stock for sale, either publicly or privately.
 If one person owns one share of stock more than any other person, that individual is said to have "controlling interest" in the corporation.